freddycct/CarND-Advanced-Lane-Lines/writeup.md

 1. warp first then apply color+gradient thresholds .
 2. or apply color+gradient thresholds then warp the image.

-I hardcode the source points in the following manner using this image ![perspective1]:
+I hardcode the source points in the following manner using this image (look for the red dots) ![perspective1]:

 ```python
 src = np.float32([